googlegenomics/gcp-variant-transforms/docs/sharding.md

 will be charged for processing of a whole chromosome's table even if only a small region is being processed.
 As an example, the previous query, will cost 152 GB or $0.74.
-This is significantly less than the original cost without partitioning but it's more than clustering cost.
+This is significantly less than the original cost without sharding but it's more than clustering cost.

-You could define your partitions to be more fine grained and have multiple tables per chromosome.
-However, you need to anticipate how your future queries are going to be in order to optimize your output partitions.
+You could define your shards to be more fine grained and have multiple tables per chromosome.
+However, you need to anticipate how your future queries are going to be in order to optimize your output shards.
 Since in many use cases it not obvious to anticipate future queries, we offer the third solution as the most practical and cost effective solution.

 ## Solution 3: Hybrid Solution

 This solution combines two previous solutions to offer the benefits of both.
-Using the Variant Transforms' native partitioning, the output table will be split into several smaller tables (perhaps one table per chromosome) and then each table will be clustered based on the `start_position, end_position` columns to further optimize them for running queries.
+Using the Variant Transforms' native sharding, the output table will be split into several smaller tables (perhaps one table per chromosome) and then each table will be clustered based on the `start_position, end_position` columns to further optimize them for running queries.